What is an Operating Expense?

 In business, the term operating expense (OPEX) appears in budgeting and spending, but also as an Income statement term in financial accounting.

-In brief, operating expenses include most expenditures for operating the firm's normal line of business, which are not capital spending.
+In brief, "operating expenses" include most expenditures for operating the firm's usual line of business—expenditures that are not capital spending.
 Operating expenses do not result in capital assets.
-Instead, they serve entirely for operating the business.
-On the Income statement, they are subtracted from revenues in the accounting period they are incurred.
+Instead, they serve entirely for, not surprisingly, operating the business.

 Explaining Operating Expense in Context